afmdnf/firewall/README.md

 Storing all possible allowed IPs/ports in a HashSet might potentially allow for O(1) lookups even in the worst case but it would lead to a blow-up in space complexity of O(P), which could be a problem for large R (which is often the case in firewalls) as then, P >> N. Using a TreeSet to store only the ranges does not lead to this problem.
 * **Space Complexity:** `O(N)`

-(These are theoretical guarantees; I was unable to perform any performance testing within the time limit to verify them)
+## Testing
+All tests are located in `test/FirewallTest.java`.
+I used JUnit for testing and each test includes comments about what edge case it tries to cover, in addition to the example tests.

 ## Possible Improvements
 * Using a LPM (Longest Prefix Match) tree to match IP addresses might reduce the time complexity for the range IP lookup